 For those looking to venture into contracting, an umbrella company is a popular alternative to working either as a limited company director or a sole trader.

-Many first-time contractors view the umbrella option as the easiest way to go, while some are guided towards umbrellas by their recruitment agency – without really knowing too much about it.
+Many first-time contractors view this option as the easiest way to go, while some are guided towards umbrellas by their recruitment agency – without really knowing too much about it.
 To help clear things up, we’ve created this handy guide.

 What is an umbrella company?